G2Jose/personal_website/content/Blog/The Philosophy behind Titan Workout Tracker.md

 ---
 #blog/post #projects/titan

-A little while ago I wrote briefly about [why I built Titan](./introducing-titan).
+A little while ago I wrote briefly about [[Introducing Titan Workout Tracker | why I built Titan Workout Tracker]].
 In this post I'd like to dive a little deeper into the philosophy that's shaped the app's development.
 My journey with fitness and technology has been intertwined for years, and Titan is the culmination of that experience — a tool designed to make workout tracking effortless, enjoyable, and truly user-centric.
 ## My Personal Fitness Journey
 I first started lifting weights many years ago while I was in university.
 Like many students I was juggling academics and a social life and hitting the gym was a way to relieve stress and stay healthy.
 However, maintaining consistency was a challenge.
 Since then, I’ve lifted on and off, often with very long periods (1-2+ years) where I’d simply lose interest and stop exercising.
 My friends often joke about how I’ve been paying for a gym membership since 2011, and how absurd my average cost per workout session probably is.